Introduction

 Do the Protestant churches accept this list?

 They accept the list of New Testament books but not the list of the Old Testament books.
-All Protestant churches reject the books they call apocryphal.
+All Protestant churches reject the books which Roman Catholics call deuterocanonical.

 1&2 Esdras, Tobit, Judith, Wisdom of Solomon, Ecclesiasticus (also known as Sirach), Baruch, Letter of Jeremiah (also known as Baruch 6), Additions to Daniel (The Prayer of Azariah, Susanna, and Bel and the Dragon), Additions to Esther, 1,2,3 Maccabees.
 The Belgic Confession teaches:

-Article 6: We distinguish between these holy books and the apocryphal ones, which are… The church may certainly read these books and learn from them as far as they agree with the canonical books, but they do not have such power and virtue that one could confirm from their testimony any point of faith or of the Christian religion.
+Article 6: We distinguish between these holy books and the apocryphal [Roman Catholics prefer the term deuterocanonical] ones, which are… The church may certainly read these books and learn from them as far as they agree with the canonical books, but they do not have such power and virtue that one could confirm from their testimony any point of faith or of the Christian religion.
 Much less can they detract from the authority of the other holy books.

 Why do Roman Catholics hold these books to be canonical?